alphagov/gds_metrics_ruby/README.md

 5. Visit any page of your app (for example [the index page][]) to generate some site traffic

 6. Visit the metrics endpoint at localhost:3000/metrics to check if the gem was set up correctly.
-If it is set up correctly, you will see a page containing some metrics (for example http_req_duration_seconds).
+If it's set up correctly, you will see a page containing some metrics (for example http_req_duration_seconds).

 If you're not using Rails, you'll also need to add GDS::Metrics::Middleware as [Rack middleware][] before running your Rails server.
 You’ll also need to refer to your framework's documentation, for example [Sinatra][] or [Grape][] middleware.